Argentina Global Business Entities Guide Slovenia Limited Liability Company

 Are different classes of ownership interests possible?
 If so, what are some examples of different classes?

-There are no different classes of ownership interests (as for d.d.), however, in the articles of association it may be agreed that different rights pertain to ownership interests.
+There are no different classes of ownership interests in a d.o.o. in contrast to a d.d.
+However, in the Articles of Association it may provide different rights to different ownership interests.

 What documentation is required for the transfer of ownership interests?